ethereum/execution-spec-tests/docs/getting_started/debugging_t8n_tools.md

 ### The `t8n.sh` Script

-The `t8n.sh` script written to the debug directory can be used to reproduce any call made to the `t8n` command, for example, if a Besu `t8n-server` has been started on port `3001`, the request made by the test for first transaction can be reproduced as:
+The `t8n.sh` script written to the debug directory can be used to reproduce a specific call made to the `t8n` command during the test session.
+For example, if a Besu `t8n-server` has been started on port `3001`, the request made by the test for first transaction can be reproduced as:

 ```console
 /tmp/besu/test_access_list_fork_Berlin/1/t8n.sh 3001